Aquametix® Cerametix® Ceramic filter replacement Cartridge – Open both ends (OBE)

 The CeraMetix® OBE Ceramic replacement filter cartridge combines our class-leading, ceramic, micro-porous outer shell with our AquaMetix® core block technology.
 The ceramic shell and our AquaMetix® block core combines mechanical filtration and physical absorption processes to reduce a wide variety of contaminants in your drinking water, both taste, and health concern.

-For better tasting, contaminant-free water
+For a better tasting, contaminant-free water

 The dense pore structure and vast surface area of the compressed carbon and speciality adsorbents is designed to improve taste and odour as well as to reduce chlorine, chloramine, volatile organic compounds, MTBE, lead, mercury, asbestos, arsenic and fluoride.